Section 1. Respect for the Integrity of the Person

 The law allows collective bargaining.
 It prohibits antiunion discrimination and does not recognize union activity as a valid reason for dismissal.
 The law requires reinstatement of workers fired for union activity.
 Workers in most occupations have the legal right to strike if mediation efforts fail, and they generally exercised this right.

 Strikes can be restricted or prohibited in essential service sectors, including health and social care facilities, fire brigades, public utility services, air traffic control, nuclear energy, and the oil and natural gas sector.
 Members of the armed forces, prosecutors, and judges may not form or join trade unions or strike.
 Only trade unions may legally represent workers, including nonmembers.
 When planning a strike, unions are required to inform employers in writing of the number of strikers and provide a list of the members of the strike committee or contact persons for negotiation.
-They must announce the strike at least three days in advance.
+Strikes are permitted only in negotiations over collective agreements and can only be undertaken after mandatory mediation lasting at least 20 days.
+Unions must announce the strike at least three days in advance.

 The law protects union officials from dismissal by an employer during their term of union service and for 12 months after its completion.
 To dismiss a union official, an employer must seek prior consent from the employee’s unit within the union.
 If the union does not consent, the dismissal notice is invalid.